Applecross, Western Australia: Name and early history

 A distinguishing feature of the suburb are the jacaranda trees that line its streets and flower in the late spring.
 Planting of these and other exotic trees along the streets began in 1935.
 In keeping with this theme, Applecross is home to an annual Jacaranda festival in late November.

 World War II

-In 1940, the suburb was the location of a "Patriotic Grand Prix", a once only usage of the streets of the suburb for a car race known at the time as a Round-the-houses race.
+In 1940, Applecross was the location of a "Patriotic Grand Prix", a once only usage of the streets of the suburb for a car race known at the time as a Round-the-houses race.

 Landmarks

 A number of well known landmarks and facilities are in Applecross.
 These include: